February 19, 2021, by Jackie Thompson

 There are roles in insurance to suit almost any skillset.
 Some of the most common roles include:

 - Actuaries – The expert analysts of the insurance world.
-They predict the risk than any given event will occur, helping insurance companies determine how much to charge for each type of cover.
+They predict the risk that any given event will occur, helping insurance companies determine how much to charge for each type of cover.

 - Adjusters – Work with clients and customers who are making a claim.
 They investigate the accident and try and pinpoint the cause, helping determine whether the insurer should make a payment.